chungusg/hotlink-archive-template/README.md

 ### How do I rename a folder (or move a file) in Github’s web UI?

-It isn’t possible to directly rename a folder in Github’s web UI, doing it using Git on your computer is the most foolproof way to do it.
-But there is a way (except for media files).
+It isn’t possible to directly rename a folder in Github’s web UI, doing it **using Github Desktop on your computer** is the simplest way to do it.
+But there is a way (except when media files are involved).

 1. Go into the folder you want to rename and select a file such as “index.html” and enter the “edit” mode.